spiceai/quickstarts/caching/README.md

 **Step 2.** Add the TPC-H Benchmark Spicepod

-In another terminal window in the same directory, add the TPC-H Benchmark pod to the Spice runtime.
+In separate terminal, using the same directory, add the TPC-H Benchmark Spicepod to the project.

 ```bash
 cd cache-quickstart